The Art of Surrender: Finding Sleep at 3am

 Let’s tell your body to stand down.

-Take a deep breath in through your nose, count to four, hold it for seven, and exhale through your mouth for eight.
-Do it again.
-And one last time.
+• Please take a deep breath through your nose, count to four, hold it for seven, and exhale for eight.
+Please do it again—and one last time.

 This breathing method is from Pranayama, the ancient method for controlling your breath.
 Notice how the exhale is longer than the inhale?
 That’s the secret sauce.
 That long exhale activates the parasympathetic nervous system (the branch of our nervous system that helps us calm down) and eases the fight or flight response (the sympathetic nervous system).
 The 4-7-8 breathing method tells your brain that we’re okay; we’re not in danger.